department-of-veterans-affairs/vets-website/content/pages/housing-assistance/adaptive-housing-grants.md

 relatedlinks:
   - url: /housing-assistance/home-loans/
     title: Home Loans
-    description: Choose from 1 of the VA-backed loan options and find out how to apply for a loan to buy, improve, or refinance a home.
+    description: Choose from one of the VA-backed loan options and find out how to apply for a loan to buy, improve, or refinance a home.
 ---

 <div class="va-introtext">

-We offer grants to severely disabled Servicemembers and Veterans to buy or change a home (such as installing ramps or widening doorways) to meet their needs and live more independently.
+We offer grants to severely disabled Servicemembers and Veterans to buy or change a home to meet their needs and live more independently.
+Changing a home might involve installing ramps or widening doorways.
 If you’re a disabled Servicemember or Veteran, find out if you can get a grant to help meet your housing needs.

 </div>